TheComputerizer/The-Impossible-Library/README.md

 # The-Impossible-Library
 This is the multiversion branch (THIS BRANCH IS WIP AND HAS NOT BEEN RELEASED YET)

-This mod was made to offer mod devs methods for doing things that are typically thought of as impossible, hacky, tedious, or maybe even require a 3rd party java library.
+This mod was originally made to offer mod devs methods for doing things that are typically thought of as impossible, hacky, tedious, or maybe even require a third party java library.

-Of course when doing the impossible it has to be done efficiently, so that is the second focus.
-If you see something that does not look good, or you have a suggestion/addition to the library, feel free to let me know and/or make a PR!

-Once I have a decent amount finished for the library I will be making a wiki to help explain exactly how to use the features present in the library!

-Some current features
+It now additionally serves as an API that can be used to _**load and run**_ mods on multiple versions & mod loaders.

+## Supported Versions

+The status indicators are as follows:
+- BROKEN → The API has been implemented in this version, but it is not yet able to load.
+- FUNCTIONAL → There are no known major issues specific to this version.
+- LOADABLE → The game can load in this version, but entering a world is not yet possible.
+- PLANNED → The API has not yet been implemented for this version, but it will be soon.
+- PLAYABLE → Worlds are able to load in this version, but there may be stability issues

+### Cleanroom
+- 1.12.2 → PLANNED

+### Fabric/Quilt
+- 1.16.5 → FUNCTIONAL
+- 1.18.2 → FUNCTIONAL
+- 1.19.2 → FUNCTIONAL
+- 1.19.4 → FUNCTIONAL
+- 1.20.1 → FUNCTIONAL
+- 1.20.4 → FUNCTIONAL
+- 1.20.6 → FUNCTIONAL
+- 1.21.1 → FUNCTIONAL
+- 1.21.4 → PLANNED

+Other: Registering stuff is not yet possible & a majority of the event wrappers have not yet been implemented.

+### Forge
+- 1.12.2 → FUNCTIONAL
+- 1.16.5 → BROKEN
+- 1.18.2 → FUNCTIONAL
+- 1.19.2 → FUNCTIONAL
+- 1.19.4 → FUNCTIONAL
+- 1.20.1 → FUNCTIONAL
+- 1.20.4 → BROKEN
+- 1.20.6 → BROKEN
+- 1.21.1 → PLAYABLE
+- 1.21.4 → PLANNED

+Other: Keybinds do not show up in the keybind menu in 1.19.2+

+### NeoForge
+- 1.20.1 → FUNCTIONAL
+- 1.20.4 → BROKEN
+- 1.20.6 → LOADABLE
+- 1.21.1 → LOADABLE
+- 1.21.4 → PLANNED

+Other: Keybinds do not show up in the keybind menu

+## Getting Started

+To get started, all you need is a valid entrypoint class.
+For a class to be a valid entrypoint class, it must
+- extend `mods.thecomputerizer.theimpossiblelibrary.api.common.CommonEntryPoint`
+- be annotated with `@mods.thecomputerizer.theimpossiblelibrary.api.core.annotation.MultiVersionMod`
+- enter a valid modid in the `@MultiVersionMod` annotation
+- be added to `TILMultiversionMods` in the manifest of the jar file

+When running in a dev environment, you can use the `til.classpath.mods` arg to substitute for the manifest entry.
+For example, `-Dtil.classpath.mods=mods.thecomputerizer.theimpossiblelibrary.api.common.TILCommonEntryPoint`

+To use the coremod section of the API for any early loading stuff you might need to do, there is an additional entrypoint `mods.thecomputerizer.theimpossiblelibrary.api.core.CoreEntryPoint`.
+The core entrypoint should be annotated `@MultiVersionCoreMod` rather than `@MultiVersionMod` and similarly should be added to the manifest as `TILMultiversionCoreMods` or to the `til.classpath.coremods` arg.

+A single mod jar is allowed to contain multiple common and core entrypoints.
+Each class name should be separated by `;` in the relevant manifest entry or arg.

+## Features

+I will be writing a more in-depth wiki at some point, but in the meantime here are a few helpful things you can do:
-- File creation and manipulation
+- Easier file creation and manipulation
 - Generic image rendering to the screen
 - Global nbt data storage and retrieval
 - Support for radial gui elements and some helper methods regarding that
 - Custom async tick events able set by millisecond

-Some planned features
-- RGB shenanigans
-- GIF rendering
-- MP4 rendering

 CF Project: https://www.curseforge.com/minecraft/mc-mods/the-impossible-library